danielschwartz85/maccabi-toothy-tooth/README.md

 npx maccabi-toothy-tooth [-c <clinicId>] [-n <numOfDays>] [-rtl|--help]
 ```

-* If `numOfDays` or `clinicId` are missing, then they will be prompted for.
+* If `numOfDays` or `clinicId` are missing, then they will be prompted for
-* For a full list of Clinic Ids [Go here.](CLINICS.md)
+* For a full list of Clinic Ids see [This page](CLINICS.md)
-* If you are using a terminal that does not support RTL then the text would be displayed in reveres. you can set `-rtl` to fix this issue.
+* If you are using a terminal that does not support RTL then the text would be displayed in reveres. you can set `--rtl` to fix this issue.